-Dr Sam Waterman is Assistant Professor of English at the New College of Humanities.
-His teaching specialties include Shakespeare, 19th, 20th and 21st century Anglophone literature and literary theory.
-Sam read English and Critical Theory at the University of Sussex before completing a PhD in English at the University of Pennsylvania.
+Dr Sam Waterman is Assistant Professor in English and Associate Head of English at the New College of the Humanities.
+His teaching specialisms include Shakespearean adaptation, 19th, 20th and 21st century Anglophone literature and literary theory.
+Sam read for his BA in English Language and Literature and MA in Critical Theory at the University of Sussex before completing a PhD in English at the University of Pennsylvania.

 PhD English (University of Pennsylvania)

 BA English Language and Literature (University of Sussex)

 Dr Waterman’s research interests are in 19th, 20th and 21st century literature and literary theory, with a particular focus on histories and theories of work, gender and sexuality studies and affect theory.
 He is currently completing a monograph entitled After Men: Modernist Adventure and the Regendering of Work.
 The project traces a genealogy of the creative economy and the feminisation of work in novels by E.M.
 Forster, Virginia Woolf and Elizabeth Bowen through to contemporary authors such as Zadie Smith, Sally Rooney and Rachel Cusk.
 Sam is a regular participant at academic conferences and a member of BAMS, MSA and BACLS.